noke-inc/noke-core-api-documentation/README.md

 Also be aware that the pre-release servers may be updated at any time.
 Most of the time they will have the same code as the main servers, but DO NOT depend on this.

+Finally, while the Nokē Mobile Library has the sandbox and production URLs built in (selected via Mode), it does not have the pre-release URLs built in.
+It is, therefore, necessary to set the URL specifically when using pre-release servers. *(As of 2022-08-22 the mobile libraries don't support this, but should soon)*.

 ### Server Values
 | Use | Server | URL | Mode | Keys |
 | --- | -------| --- | ---- | ---- |